w3f/polkadot-wiki/docs/general/decentralized-voices.md

 The Decentralized Voices program initially designates delegates who will be receiving delegated funds.
-In addition to the platforms mentioned above, to expand their reach, participants can showcase their governance contributions and political philosophy through public declarations and active engagement on other social media platforms such as:
+In addition to the platforms mentioned above, to expand their reach, participants can showcase their governance contributions and political philosophy through public declarations and active engagement (optionally) on other social media platforms such as:

 - [Reddit](https://www.reddit.com/r/Polkadot/)
 - [Discord](https://discord.gg/polkadot)